Rashida Tlaib Defends Ilhan Omar, Blasts Democratic Party Leadership

 According to The Daily Beast, conservatives’ attacks against the Minnesota congresswoman have caused death threats against her to surge.

 But Rashida Tlaib is not the first Democrat to criticize the party leadership’s seemingly mild response to what is being described as an incitement of violence.
-As previously reported by The Inquisitr, House Speaker Nancy Pelosi’s statements about the controversy have enraged progressives and activists, who claim that the top Democrat drew a false equivalence between Donald Trump and Ilhan Omar.
+As previously reported by The Inquisitr, House Speaker Nancy Pelosi’s statements about the controversy have enraged progressives and activists who claim that the top Democrat drew false equivalence between Donald Trump and Ilhan Omar.

 This is outrageous.https://t.co/Gfl5VsmUae